das-projects/Rhine/README.md

 ### Methodology

+### Datasets for Pre-training and Fine-tuning

-#### Datasets
+#### Pre-training Datasets

-**Pre-training Datasets:**
-1. **IDL-WDS**: This dataset comprises a diverse collection of document images paired with OCR outputs in JSON format.
-Each JSON file contains text and corresponding bounding boxes, structured to facilitate the training of models in reading and understanding document layouts.
-The dataset includes approximately 7,000 rows, offering substantial data for robust pre-training.
-The documents are processed to determine reading order and columnar structure, enhancing the model's ability to handle complex document formats【11†source】【12†source】.
+**IDL-WDS:**
+The IDL-WDS (Industry Documents Library - Web Dataset) comprises a large-scale collection of document images paired with OCR outputs in JSON format, designed for robust pre-training of document processing models.

+- **Size and Composition:** The dataset contains approximately 19 million pages, providing extensive coverage of various document types and structures.
+The documents include PDF files, TIFF images, JSON files with Textract OCR annotations, and OCR files with plain text.
+- **Processing:**
+  - **Image Preprocessing:** Convert all images to a consistent resolution and format (e.g., 224x224 pixels, PNG) to ensure uniformity.
+  - **OCR JSON Parsing:** Parse the JSON files to extract word bounding boxes and corresponding text.
+Normalize bounding box coordinates relative to the image size.
+  - **Dataloader Implementation:** Use libraries like `torchvision` for image handling and `json` for parsing.
+Implement a dataloader that reads the image and corresponding JSON file, normalizes the data, and batches them efficiently.
+Sharded storage and streaming support (using `webdataset` or `datasets` libraries) can optimize loading times and memory usage, particularly for large-scale datasets【86†source】【87†source】【88†source】.

+**PDFA-ENG-WDS:**
-2. **PDFA-ENG-WDS**: Derived from the SafeDocs corpus, this dataset focuses on English PDF documents, providing OCR annotations and bounding boxes for words within the documents.
-It includes metadata such as file sizes and rendering times to optimize loading and processing during training.
-This dataset, totaling around 1.5TB, is filtered to ensure data quality and consistency, making it ideal for training vision-language models【13†source】【14†source】【15†source】.
+The PDFA-ENG-WDS dataset focuses on English PDF documents, offering OCR annotations and bounding boxes for words within the documents.

+- **Size and Composition:** The dataset spans approximately 1.5TB, with over 26 million pages and 18 billion text tokens.
+Metadata such as file sizes and rendering times are included to optimize loading and processing during training.
+- **Processing:**
+  - **Sharded Storage:** The dataset is stored in `.tar` files, compatible with the `webdataset` library for efficient streaming and processing.
+  - **Text and Bounding Box Extraction:** Each document is paired with a JSON file containing words and their bounding boxes.
+Normalize these coordinates and convert text to a suitable format for model input.
+  - **Optimized Dataloader:** Utilize libraries like `webdataset` and `chug` for efficient loading of large, sharded datasets.
+This approach supports parallel processing and efficient handling of large-scale data【80†source】.

-**Fine-tuning and Evaluation Datasets:**
+#### Fine-tuning and Evaluation Datasets

+**PubTables-1M:**
-1. **PubTables-1M**: This dataset is designed for table detection and structure recognition in documents.
-It includes extensive annotations for table structures within a large number of document images, making it suitable for evaluating and fine-tuning models for layout detection tasks.
+Designed for table detection and structure recognition in documents, this dataset includes extensive annotations for table structures within a large number of document images, making it suitable for evaluating and fine-tuning models for layout detection tasks.

+**PubLayNet:**
-2. **PubLayNet**: PubLayNet provides annotated document images for layout analysis, including text, tables, figures, and headers.
-The dataset is valuable for tasks like document classification and named entity recognition, offering a rich source of labeled data for fine-tuning multi-modal models.
+PubLayNet provides annotated document images for layout analysis, including text, tables, figures, and headers.
+It is valuable for tasks like document classification and named entity recognition, offering a rich source of labeled data for fine-tuning multi-modal models.

+### Datasets Summary and Processing Strategy

+- **Consistency:** Standardize image resolutions and formats to ensure uniform input data for the model.
+- **Normalization:** Normalize bounding box coordinates and other spatial data relative to image dimensions to maintain consistency across samples.
+- **Efficient Loading:** Use optimized libraries like `torchvision` for image processing, `json` for annotation parsing, and `webdataset` for handling large, sharded datasets.
+This ensures efficient data loading and processing, reducing bottlenecks during training.
+- **Metadata Utilization:** Leverage metadata such as file sizes and rendering times to filter out excessively large or slow-to-render files, optimizing the dataset for efficient training at scale.

+By following these strategies, we can build an efficient dataloader that handles the complexity and scale of these datasets, ensuring smooth pre-training and fine-tuning processes for our multi-modal foundation model.

 #### Model Architecture